 Lassen Volcanic National Park and the Ring of Fire

 The highlight of any trip to Redding is Lassen Volcanic National Park, about 47 miles west of town.
-This national park is lesser known, less crowded and super interesting.
+This national park is lesser known and less crowded than most.

 Mount Lassen, now sleeping, has snow on its summit most of the year and, above 7,500 feet in elevation, the park stays cool.
-Explore by driving the park’s 30-miles of paved road which winds through scenic vistas and geologic wonders like fields of pumice stone, glacial lakes, the Bumpass Hell fumaroles and bubbling smoke pots.
+Explore by driving the park’s 30-miles of paved road.
+There are scenic vistas and geologic wonders like fields of pumice stone, glacial lakes, the Bumpass Hell fumaroles and bubbling smoke pots to visit.
 Hiking trails abound.

 We stopped at several of the turnouts to read about the park’s geology and trail heads.
 Save up a little bit of energy for the last trail to see the fumaroles and bubbling lava cauldrons.